 Credit Union vs National Banks

 You may face credit denials from conventional national banks like ‘Bank Of America’ or ‘Chase’.
-They also do not give out car loans for tenure more than your H1B Visa’s validity.
+They usually do not give out car loans for tenure more than your H1B Visa’s validity either.

 My suggestion is to contact local ‘Credit Unions’ as they are flexible in their lending policies.
 They are nothing but small financial institutions that are more state-centered than the national market.